 Ritchie says Chorus is entering the backhaul market because it will allow the network wholesaler to increase the revenue it earns from ISPs.
 This will help small ISPs, reducing their costs and simplifying relationships.
 From the Chorus and small ISP point of view, it’s a good move.

 Yet, Ritchie points out many ISPs invested in providing their own backhaul services as a way of gaining competitive advantage.
-With Chorus planning to offer an alternative, that investment could be wasted.
+Now Chorus plans to offer an alternative, that investment could be wasted.

 Of course all of this should have been foreseen when the telecommunications regulations for the UFB era were first established.
 But that’s easy to say in hindsight.